Frequently Asked Questions

 Your employer is responsible for having measures in place to monitor the contributions to your SURS DCP account as well as other voluntary 457(b) plans to ensure that you do not contribute over the maximum limit.
 In addition, the recordkeeper (Voya) will also monitor your total contributions to the SURS DCP, including your contributions through payroll deduction and any employer contributions.

-In the event that you reach the $19,500 annual contribution limit, the recordkeeper will update your DCP deferral amount to $0 or 0%.
+In the event that you reach the annual contribution limit ($19,500 for calendar year 2021 and $20,500 for calendar year 2022), the recordkeeper will update your DCP deferral amount to $0 or 0%.
 The updated deferral amount will transmit to the employer(s) and will be effective the beginning of the following month.
 Depending on timing and payroll frequency, it is possible that another payroll deferral could go through to the DCP after the limit is reached.
 In addition to regular monitoring, the recordkeeper will also work with all involved recordkeepers to perform an end of the year aggregate limit monitoring test.
 If necessary, the recordkeeper will return the contribution overages directly to the you as soon as administratively possible but no later than April 15 of the following year.
 The recordkeeper will also provide the W2 tax form for those earn-ings for the appropriate tax year.

 If contributions are deferred in excess of the annual 457(b) contribution limit, in what order will contributions returned to me?